Primayer/XilogDataApiDocs/README.md

 Questions?
 Find us at <a href=mailto:development@ovarro.com> development@ovarro.com </a>

 <h1> Xilog Data Access </h1>
 The Xilog API provides access to the raw data recorded by the Xilog logger.
-To use the API third parties must provide an authorization token with each request.
-At the moment this API only supports the 4G variant of Xilog.
-The access token can be found <a href=https://atriumiot.com/accountmanagement>here</a>
+To use the API third parties must provide an authorization token with each request, which can be found <a href=https://atriumiot.com/accountmanagement>here</a>.

 # Methods
 #### Xilog 4G